sendgrid/docs/content/docs/for-developers/sending-email/brite-verify.md

 <call-out>

-For more information or support contact [BriteVerify](https://support.briteverify.com/)
+For more information or support, contact [BriteVerify](https://support.briteverify.com/)

 </call-out>